MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 Phew!

 If we did everything right, now we should be able to sign up, log out, and login securely.
-We even got a little bit of authorization working showing and hiding the login, sign up, logout links.
 Nice!
 In the next chapter we'll associate our user record with our posts and comments.

 WOOOHOOO!